AKE-GNN: Effective Graph Learning with Adaptive Knowledge Exchange: Experiments

+\paragraph{Accuracy and loss curves.} We plot the training loss and accuracy curves to verify that AKE-GNN can improve the training process compared with the backbone GNN model~(GCNII).
+Fig~\ref{fig:acc-loss1} shows the accuracy and the loss curve of AKE-GNN in the re-training phase and GCNII on \emph{OGBn-Arxiv}.
+We can observe that the blue line~(AKE-GNN) is above the orange line~(GCNII) in Fig.~\ref{fig:acc-loss1}(a), while the blue line~(AKE-GNN) is under the orange line~(GCNII) in Fig.~\ref{fig:acc-loss1}(b).
+It demonstrates that the backbone GNN model equipped with our proposed AKE-GNN framework indeed converges faster.

-\textbf{Hyperparameter study.} We study the effects of hyperparameters of our framework AKE-GNN, and conduct experiments on Cora based on the GCN model.
-We have two hyperparameters in the knowledge exchange phase of AKE-GNN: the iteration number $N$ and the exchanging channels $M$.
-Taking the AKE-GNN on 4 graph views as an example, we first present a study on the iteration number by varying $N$ from 1 to 5 while using the default value $M=5$.
-As shown in Figure~\ref{fig:parameter-study} (a), our proposed framework achieves relatively stable performance.
-We further study the number of exchange channels $M$ by varying it from 1 to 15 (the hidden size of the GCN is 16) while fixing $N=3$.
+\paragraph{Hyperparameter study.} We study the sensitivity of hyperparameters of our framework AKE-GNN, and conduct experiments on Cora based on the GCN model.
+We have two hyperparameters in the knowledge exchange phase of AKE-GNN: the iteration steps $N$ and the exchanging channels $M$.
+Taking AKE-GNN on 4 graph views as an example, we first present a study on the number of iterations by varying it from $1$ to $5$~($N = 4 \times \#$Iterations) while using the default value $M=5$.
+As shown in Fig.~\ref{fig:parameter-study} (a), adaptively exchanging parameters with only a few iterations~($\#$Iterations=3) can achieve satisfying performance.
+We further study the number of exchange channels $M$ by varying it from 1 to 15 (the hidden size of the GCN is 16) while fixing $\#$Iterations=3 in Fig.~\ref{fig:parameter-study} (b).
 The best performance is achieved by exchanging part of channels rather than all parameters in a layer, demonstrating that adaptively exchanging information in a complementary way can bring more benefits.
-In all, we can find that the performance of our framework is relatively stable across different hyperparameters and thus does not rely on heavy and case-by-case hyperparameter tuning to achieve the best results.
+Finally, we study the number of graph views from 1 to 5 while using the default value $\#$Iterations=3 and $M=5$.
+We successively add the following graph views in AKE-GNN: \emph{masking node features}, \emph{corrupting node features}, \emph{dropping edges}, \emph{extracting subgraphs}, \emph{the original graph}.
+As shown in Fig.~\ref{fig:parameter-study} (c), adding more graph views indeed improves performance.
+However, the performance stagnates when we add the number of graph views to 5.
+We assume the cause might be that the network receives too much information from other graph views which may affect its self-information for learning.
+In all, we find that the performance of our framework is relatively stable across different hyperparameters, and thus does not rely on heavy and case-by-case hyperparameter tuning to achieve satisfactory results.